ryancahildebrandt/ryancahildebrandt/README.md

 Some stats/NLP/dataviz work I've done, from the most recent:

+- [ebook_tokenizer](https://github.com/ryancahildebrandt/ebook_tokenizer), a command to add spaces between Japanese words in eBooks to work with Kindle WordWise
 - [kyoto](https://github.com/ryancahildebrandt/kyoto), an exploration of restaurants around train/subway stations in Kyoto
 - [manyogana](https://github.com/ryancahildebrandt/manyogana), an application to translate Japanese text to a modern implementation of manyogana, as well as converting arabic numerals to kansuuji
 - [particles](https://github.com/ryancahildebrandt/particles), contextual particle frequency in written Japanese, taking a swing at the age old question of は vs が